MoyinEkun/agile-final-project/.github/ISSUE_TEMPLATE/-issue_template.md

 ---
 name: "/ISSUE_TEMPLATE"
-about: Describe this issue template's purpose here.
+about: For the final project.
 title: ''
 labels: ''
 assignees: ''